ionic-team/ionic-site/docs/v2/getting-started/tutorial/index.md

 This will pull Ionic 2 down, install [npm modules](../../resources/what-is/#npm) for the application, and get [Cordova](../../resources/what-is/#cordova) set up and ready to go.

-**Want to use Typescript instead? pass the `--ts` flag and get a project set up for TypeScript instead.**
+**Want to use TypeScript instead?
+Pass the `--ts` flag and get a project set up for TypeScript instead.**

 > You may have noticed that we passed in **tutorial** to the `ionic start` command.
-This tells Ionic to bootstrap your application using [tutorial template](https://github.com/driftyco/ionic2-starter-tutorial).
-If you do not specify a template by running `ionic start MyIonic2Project --v2`, the [tabs starter](https://github.com/driftyco/ionic2-starter-tabs) will be used.
+This tells Ionic to bootstrap your application using the [tutorial template](https://github.com/driftyco/ionic2-starter-tutorial).
+If you don't specify a template by running `ionic start MyIonic2Project --v2`, the [tabs starter](https://github.com/driftyco/ionic2-starter-tabs) will be used.

 ### Viewing the app in a browser
-Let's `cd` into the folder that was created.
+Now, you can `cd` into the folder that was created.
 To get a quick preview of your app in the browser, use the `serve` command.

 ```bash
 $ cd MyIonic2Project/